bhaarneval/eon-backend/README.md

 - Grappelli:
   To style and configure the Django admin interface we used grappelli.
-  Grappelli adds a consistent and grid-based look & feel
+  Grappelli adds a consistent and grid-based look & feel.

   https://django-grappelli.readthedocs.io/